Posted on: Dec 12, 2024 | 3 mins | Written by: HDFC ERGO Team

 Who Should Buy a Critical Illness Insurance Plan?

 • If a critical illness, like cancer or kidney ailments, runs in the family, you have a high likelihood of getting it.
-Hence, those who have a family history of critical illnesses must purchase a critical illness insurance policy.
+Hence, individuals with a family history of critical illnesses should consider purchasing a critical illness insurance policy.

 • Those above the age of 40 are at an increased risk of developing critical illnesses.